BitcoinDesign/Guide/guide/glossary.md

 ## Bitcoin Core

-A Bitcoin wallet often considered as a "reference" implementation of the Bitcoin protocol.
+A Bitcoin wallet often considered as a *reference implementation* of the Bitcoin protocol.
 More on the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Bitcoin_Core).

-## Bitcoin improvement proposal (BIP)
+## BIP - Bitcoin improvement proposal

 A standardized design document format for suggesting improvements to Bitcoin.
 They are hosted on Github [here](https://github.com/bitcoin/bips){:target="_blank"}.
 Some important proposals to be aware of:

 - [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki){:target="_blank"}: Mnemonic code for generating deterministic keys
-- [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"}: Multi-Account Hierarchy for Deterministic Wallets
+- [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"}: Multi-account hierarchy for HD wallets
+- [BIP 49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki){:target="_blank"}: Derivation scheme for HD wallets using the P2WPKH-nested-in-P2SH
 - [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}: *Bech32* standard for native segregated witness addresses
 - [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki){:target="_blank"}: Partially Signed Bitcoin Transaction Format

 ## Change address
-TBA
+When the output of a transaction is used as the input of another transaction, it must be spent in its entirety.
+Sometimes the value of the output is higher than what the user wishes to pay.
+In this case, the bitcoin client generates a new Bitcoin address, and sends the difference back to this address.
+This is known as *change address*.

 ## Coin control